caseywreed/csv_packetsim_generator/csv_output/README.md

-# Generated CSVs get outputted here
+# Generated CSVs are output here